arinbasu/Using-Authorea-with-Github/basic.md

 | Y    | this is Y |

 If this table shows us as it should then it is great.
 Next stop should be citations.

+The citations should be ideally first started at Authorea and then ported over.
+Steps:

+- Start the citations in Authorea
+- Work on the citations using the latex modes of citing in Github
+- Sync